 Service as Action

 Throughout the five years of the programme, students are expected to actively engage with service for their community and beyond.
-Students take action when they put what they’ve learned in class to use outside of the classroom.
+Students take action when they put what they have learned in class to use outside of the classroom.
 Sreenidhi students want to be empathetic, caring and responsible members of the community who display a dedication to service, improving the lives of others and the environment..

 In the final year of the programme, students engage in a personal project.
 This is the culminating learning experience for all MYP students.
 It allows them to demonstrate the understandings and skills they have developed throughout the programme and is a natural progression from our Project based learning

 Sreenidhi puts the learner at the centre of the educational experience.
-This demonstrates the our commitment to educating the whole person and emphasizing the value of student inquiry.
+This demonstrates our commitment to educating the whole person and emphasizing the value of student inquiry.
 MYP students are transitioning from early puberty to mid-adolescence, which is a crucial period of personal, social and intellectual development, uncertainty and questioning.
-The our programme is intended to help students find a sense of place in their natural and social contexts.
+Our programme is intended to help students find a sense of place in their natural and social contexts.

 Teaching and Learning

 All our teaching and learning is planned through units of work which can be Subject-based or Interdisciplinary.
 Creating interdisciplinary units of work can bring together components from other academic areas to help students dig deeper into subject topics.
 These lessons are planned by collaborative teams of instructors using a single planning document as a guide.
 Each of these units should:

 - Be a substantial, engaging, relevant, and rigorous learning experience.

 - Contribute to a well-coordinated, school-wide commitment to inquiry framed by significant local and global contexts.

 - Be driven by a conceptually driven statement of inquiry.